Revised fruit and vegetable marketing standards

 One set of rules

-Currently the rules on marketing standards are spread across Regulations 1666/1999 (grapes), 1333/2011 (bananas) and 543/2011 (other fruit and vegetables).
-These will now be merged into one Regulation.
+Rules on marketing standards were previously spread across Regulations 1666/1999 (grapes), 1333/2011 (bananas), and 543/2011 (other fruit and vegetables).
+These are now merged into a single Regulation.

 Indication of origin